 Western Australia’s LGBTI community has welcomed the endorsement of marriage equality from two more of the state’s local councils.

-Lobby group Just.Equal’s Western Australian spokesperson Brian Greig said a total of four local councils in the state had now passed such motions, with a total of 46 nationally.
+“a total of four local councils in the state had now passed such motions, with a total of 46 nationally”

 “The lack of leadership on this issue from Canberra means that grassroots campaigns and local communities must lead the charge for this long overdue reform.”

-Mr Greig said that repeated polling over the last decade had shown majority support for the reform, and ordinary voters were tired of the issue going unresolved.
+Mr Greig repeated polling had shown majority support for the reform and was tired of the issue goes unresolved.

 The other two WA councils to pass motions were the City of Vincent and Town of Port Hedland.